redstrate/redstrate.com/content/blog/move-to-sourcehut.md

 - sourcehut
 ---

-Recently I've moved pretty much all of my repositories over to sourcehut!
-This is a huge change, as I haven't changed my primary code hosting provider, Github, since 2-3 years ago.
+Recently I've moved pretty much all of my repositories over to sourcehut! <!--more--> This is a huge change, as I haven't changed my primary code hosting provider, Github, since 2-3 years ago.

 **Edit:** There is a follow up to my sourcehut migration located [here]({{<ref "moving-to-sourcehut-followup">}})!